quux00/go-lightly/go-lightly-examples/clj-examples/README.md

 - see examples above

-From the command line, spawning 100 workers, 300 requesters and running until 2000 requests are processed
+From the command line, spawn 500 routines to whisper to each other

     $ lein run :whispers 500
     501